aidotse/PASEOS/README.md

 #### How to add a power device

 The following code snippet shows how to add a power device to a [SpacecraftActor](#spacecraftactor).
-At the moment, only one battery device is supported.
 Moreover, PASEOS assumes that the battery will be charged by solar panels, which will provide energy thanks to the incoming solar radiation when the spacecraft is not eclipsed.
 Charging and discharging happens automatically during [activities](#activity).

 ```py